UNLV-CS472-672/2024-F-GROUP1-Tabby/server/README.md

 None of the elements can be blank.

+# Environment Variables

+To run the server and/or some scripts, we have two environment variables.
+You must specify them whenever you run a portion of code that needs that environment variable.

+- `OPENAI_API_KEY`: API key for OpenAI.
+Must be allowed to use ChatGPT 4o.
+- `GOOGLE_CLOUD_API_KEY`: API for Google Cloud.
+Must be allowed to use Google BOoks.

 # Koyeb Deployment
 Koyeb is a web hosting service offering CPU and GPU instances.
 The current project will be using a GPU instance needed because the server will have to perform some intense processing for image and character recognition.

 ![Koyeb Overview page](./../.github/assets/koyeb_overview.png)

 ## Starting/Pausing the instance
 ### Starting